-Up until now, for the recursive method, we have only dealt with pattern-matching, but there's actually another way that Coconut allows us to improve our factorial function: by writing it in a tail-recursive style, where it directly returns all calls to itself, and using Coconut's recursive decorator, like so:
+Up until now, for the recursive method, we have only dealt with pattern-matching, but there's actually another way that Coconut allows us to improve our factorial function.
+Coconut performs automatic tail call optimization, which means that whenever a function directly returns a call to another function, Coconut will optimize away the additional call.
+Thus, we can improve our factorial function by rewriting it to use a tail call: